-Direct-to-consumer marketing is the act of a company marketing directly to their consumer.
+Direct-to-consumer marketing is when a company markets its product or service directly to their consumers.
 This direct relationship can occur through methods like social media, YouTube, or podcasts, but not through TV, billboards, or magazine advertisements.

-Creating innovative marketing campaigns is a necessity for D2C companies, many of which are up against some big-name competitors: Dollar Shave Club, for example, is up against Gillette razors, and Warby Parker’s eyeglasses compete with brands like Luxottica.
+Creating innovative marketing campaigns is a necessity for D2C companies, many of which are up against some big-name competitors.
+Dollar Shave Club, for example, is up against Gillette razors, and Glossier’s makeup and skincare lines compete with stores like Sephora and Ulta.

-The benefits of D2C marketing are clear: through this direct relationship, these companies are creating strong relationships between consumers and their brand, understanding their consumers better, and reaching a more specific, appropriate audience.
+The benefits of D2C marketing are clear: through this direct relationship, these companies are creating strong relationships with their consumers, understanding them better, and reaching a more specific, appropriate audience.

-Direct-to-consumer ecommerce companies manufacture, market, and distribute their products without the help of middlemen.
-By controlling the start-to-finish buyer’s process, D2C companies reduce costs and have the advantage of engaging directly with consumers.
+By controlling the start-to-finish buyer’s process, D2C companies reduce costs and have the advantage of focusing solely on consumers.
 D2C companies typically ship directly to consumers, partner with retail locations, or open pop-up shops to distribute their products.